civilin/test/README.md

-# Welcome to the test site
+# README file for a test site

 This is README.md, after being rendered to HTML.

 * This is a simple, first site created using GitHub pages.

 * This is easy so far.
   Does this text align below if I indent it with 2 space?

+* Cool!